 Then for the DYEING:

 We have a vast archive of yarn colour recipes and our experienced staff are adept at maintaining a strong consistency of colours; they can also match colours and create new recipes.

-- They dye colours are applied in water
+- The dye colours are put into the water

-- Once drained, the yarn in placed into a spin dryer for 12-15 mins
+- The yarn is then placed into a spin dryer for 12-15 mins

 - Afterwards, It is transferred to a drying oven

 - The temperature is kept at 160 degrees to ensure consistent coverage